Facebook launches election research commission, Zuckerberg announces

 "Looking back, it's clear we were too slow identifying election interference in 2016, and we need to do better in future elections.
 This is a new model of collaboration between researchers and companies, and it's part of our commitment to protect the integrity of elections around the world," Zuckerberg wrote on Monday.

+"It is urgent that we find solutions that are based on sound analysis, which we cannot do without access to data.
+We’re hopeful this is a first in a series of efforts by platforms to open up their data in a responsible way to help find robust solutions to the problems at hand," Paula Goldman, vice president and global lead of the tech and society solutions lab at Omidyar Network, said in a statement.

-He linked to a Facebook press release that noted that Facebook won't be given the right to review or approve the experts' findings prior to publication of their research.
+Facebook said it won't be given the right to review or approve the experts' findings prior to the publication of their research.

+The foundations will select the academic experts who will serve on the committee in the coming weeks, Facebook said in a press release.

+The announcement comes as Facebook faces the most challenging time in its history as a company.
+Zuckerberg has acknowledged that he made a "huge mistake" by not paying closer attention to potential data abuse in 2016.